- Academics & Research

 More than a competition,GradSLAM! is a celebration of the accomplishments of our graduate students.
 The top-ten qualifiers receive $250*, the opportunity to attend a luncheon with Vice Provost and Dean of Graduate Education Marjorie Zatz, and one-on-one coaching with speaking professionals.

 The first place winner of the GradSLAM!
-Finals receive $2,000* and the honor of representing UC Merced at the University of California system-wide Grad Slam competition in late April.
+Finals will receive $5,000* and the honor of representing UC Merced at the University of California system-wide Grad Slam competition in late April.
 Two runners-up receive $1,000*.

 - Your presentations should be saved in PowerPoint (PPT) format.
 All presentations must be saved as "firstname_lastname_GradSlam" and emailed to firstname.lastname@example.org by (enter date).
 Note that presentation materials are optional but strongly encouraged.

 - You may only use PowerPoint slides (no Prezi or other presentation formats).
 You may have a maximum of 4 slides total: (1) Title Slide with your name, graduate program, and the title of your presentation, and (3) Presentation Slides.